yjyao/practical-python/Notes/01_Introduction/07_Functions.md

 One nice thing about the `csv` module is that it deals with a variety of low-level details such as quoting and proper comma splitting.
-In the above output, you’ll notice that it has stripped the double-quotes away from the names in the first column.
+In the above output, you'll notice that it has stripped the double-quotes away from the names in the first column.

 Modify your `pcost.py` program so that it uses the `csv` module for